 An Introduction to Medicare Part B Premiums

 What many don’t know, though, is that there are several parts to Medicare.
 Part A is the more commonly known feature of Medicare.
 That’s the part most people are thinking about when they refer to Medicare.
-But there are also parts B, C and D. Here are some common questions about Medicare Part B.

 What is the difference between Medicare Part A and Medicare Part B?